Mon – Fri 8am – 10pm | Sat 9am – 5pm | Sun 9am – 10pm |

 Having a car stolen is a risk that all vehicle owners face, but for those who are facing the prospect of keyless car theft, you need to act.

-Not only do you need to be aware of the extra security measures you need to take, but you can stop thieves in their tracks by using a Faraday cage.
+Not only do you need to be aware of the extra security measures you need to take, but you can stop thieves in their tracks by using a car immobiliser or a vehicle tracking device – to help reduce your car’s chances of becoming a statistic.